 First of all, in the 2017 systematic review stevia was one of the sweeteners examined, which means chronic consumption of stevia may lead to possible weight gain.
 Having said that, there is some research that shows that stevia may lower blood pressure.
 In a double-blind placebo-controlled trial, when oral stevia was given to 106 Chinese hypertensive subjections, after 3 months, their systolic and diastolic blood pressure decreased significantly compared to the control group.
 This was also shown in a study with rats, here and here.
 It’s also important to mention that these three studies were conducted in 1998 and 2000.
 A more recent 2010 systematic review found that two long term studies demonstrated that stevia may be effective at lowering blood pressure in hypertensive patients, however the results from shorter studies did not support those findings.
 That 2010 review was the most recent evidence I could find on the subject, and researchers concluded that further research with long-term investigation is necessary to make a more convincing claim that stevia carries any superior health benefits.

-LOW CAL Natural Sweetener 2: Monk Fruit
+LOW CAL Natural Sweetener 2: Monk Fruit (Lakanto)

 Photo: Carl99 / Getty

-Another natural sweetener is monk fruit.
+Another natural sweetener is monk fruit, known by its commercial name: Lakanto.
 Monk fruit resembles a green melon and was first used by Buddhist monks.
 The fruit’s extract is used as a sweetener and is considered by the FDA as generally safe.
-Monk fruit gets its sweetness from antioxidants known as mogrosides.
+Monk fruit syrup gets its sweetness from antioxidants known as mogrosides.
 Monk fruit was not included in the recent 2017 review, but I did find a few studies looking at its effects.
 As of yet, no studies have looked at monk fruit and its effect on weight specifically, but I did find one recent 2017 study that compared aspartame, monk fruit, stevia and sucrose on energy intake.
 In the randomized study, 30 healthy male subjects were allocated to four treatment groups (aspartame, stevia, monk fruit, sucrose).
 Subjects were given the same standard breakfast in the morning, and then were given a beverage containing one of four sweeteners.
 Lunch was given an hour after and their energy intake was observed as well as their blood sugars.
 The study found that those who had any of the artificial or low calorie natural sweeteners ate more than those who ate the regular sugar drink.
 It seems that any energy they ‘saved’ with the artificial sweeteners was fully compensated at the meal to yield no difference in daily energy intake between the treatment groups.
 The glucose response also did not differ between all groups.
-There also was no difference in the outcome when people consumed the artificial (aspartame) vs the natural low calorie sweeteners (monk or stevia).
+There also was no difference in the outcome when people consumed the artificial (aspartame) vs the natural low calorie sweeteners (monk fruit vs stevia).
 Not surprisingly, when people think they’re eating something low calorie, they feel they’re being “good” so they binge on unhealthy foods.
 You know, I call it the Diet Coke and Supersize fry effect.

 Low Calorie Natural Sweetener 3: Yacon Syrup